 I’ll end with an anecdote, told to me by a K’iche’ ex-guerrilla whose main work during the war was with la Voz Popular, the guerrillas’ radio station that broadcast military and political developments to the Guatemalan public.
 He spent nine years with the unenviable job of biking supplies at night across the volcanic range in which Voz Popular‘s clandestine outposts were scattered.
 After the war, he continued to work on alternative communications structures, and in 2000, presented a proposal on the subject to Congress.
 With 2,000 supporters there to witness his organization’s presentation, he stepped up to the podium to help give the proposal to the then-president of Congress, none other than Rios Montt.

 The look in his eyes when he spoke of standing two meters from Montt is, for want of a better word, unforgettable.
 “I’d thought of killing him for decades,” he said, “that dream had gotten me to sleep in the mountains each night.”
 In that moment, however, “I didn’t have my pistol, as I couldn’t have gotten it into the building.”

-*An international commission investigating the massacres after the war found that 93% of these massacres and violations were commuted by state forces, 3% by guerrillas, with the final 4% unable to be determined.
+*An international commission investigating the massacres after the war found that 93 percent of these massacres and violations were commuted by state forces, 3 percent by guerrillas, with the final 4 percent unable to be determined.